 Rogue's dopey smile after Kurt teleports out of the room, showing she's touched by his concern and enthusiasm at being her brother.

-The episode when Kitty rescues Danielle Moonstar from the underground cavern.
+Kitty rescuing Danielle Moonstar from the underground cavern in "Ghost of a Chance".
 Very few people believed Dani even existed, and no one believed she was still alive.
 Everyone figured that Kitty was going insane when she continues to talk about her dreams about Dani.
 And yet she continues to search for Dani and eventually saves her from a terrifying death via drowning.

 Also in that episode, Logan saves several people from a Nazi camp.
 Including a teenage boy, who then tells him this: "My name is Erik Lensherr.
 Thank you for saving us."